 Lecture 3, Credits 3

-This course is intended to provide students with an introduction to the concepts of culture, communication, and intercultural communication by incorporating social, economic and political contexts and examining the differences among the world’s population.
-The students will learn about the relationship between culture and communication, increase their understanding of the communication relationship created by language, understand how that relationship differs when communicating across cultures, and examine how to reduce potential conflict.
+This course is intended to provide students with an introduction to the concepts of culture, communication, and communication across cultures by incorporating social, economic and political contexts and examining the differences among the world’s population.
+The students will learn about the relationship between culture and communication, increase their understanding of the communication relationship created by language, understand how that relationship differs when communicating across cultures, and examine how to reduce potential conflicts.
 Students will study a variety of cultures from around the globe including, but not limited to, African-American, Middle Eastern, Caribbean, Hispanic/Latino, and Asian Cultures, along with cultural differences related to religion, gender, the military, and Deaf culture.
-Communication within and across the cultures will be examined, along with differences between the deaf and hearing sub-cultures.
-Intercultural competence can be separated into knowledge, skills, and attitudes.
-Students’ knowledge of intercultural competence will be assessed traditionally and their skills and attitudes will be assessed using frequent self-reflection.
+Communication within and across the cultures will be examined, along with differences between the deaf and hearing co-cultures.

 Dialogue on Black Perspectives